nezumi149/samples/README.md

 * 'Scroll' is a mouse wheel scroll
 * Finally, 'Punch Card n' indicates a use within the MTGA app - click on the nth playable (highlighted) card in the app.

+The core functionality of this script is currently housed in gsheetssandbox.py, where an infinite loop listens for commands.

 ## Scope

 This project is currently a personal project / proof of concept.
 Some ideas for future work: